prebid/Prebid.js/modules/uid2IdSystem.md

 ## UID2 User ID Submodule

 The UID2 module handles storing, providing, and optionally refreshing tokens.
-While initial tokens traditionally required server-side generation, the introduction of the *Client-Side Token Generation (CSTG)* mode offers publishers the flexibility to generate UID2 tokens directly from the module, eliminating this need.
-Publishers can choose to operate the module in one of three distinct modes: *Client Refresh* mode, *Server Only* mode and *Client-Side Token Generation* mode.
+While initial tokens traditionally required server-side generation, the introduction of the *Client-Side Token Generation (CSTG)* mode (Alpha) offers publishers the flexibility to generate UID2 tokens directly from the module, eliminating this need.
+Publishers can choose to operate the module in one of three distinct modes: *Client Refresh* mode, *Server Only* mode and *Client-Side Token Generation* mode(Alpha).

 *Server Only* mode was originally referred to as *legacy mode*, but it is a popular mode for new integrations where publishers prefer to handle token refresh server-side.

 *Client-Side Token Generation* mode is included in UID2 module by default.
-However, it may not be necessary for all publishers.
-You can instruct the build to exclude code for this feature:
+However, it's important to note that this mode is currently in an alpha stage of development.
+For publishers who do not intend to use it, you have the option to instruct the build to exclude the code related to this feature:

 ```
     $ gulp build --modules=uid2IdSystem --disable UID2_CSTG
 ```
+If you do plan to use Client-Side Token Generation (CSTG) mode, we strongly recommend consulting with the UID2 Team before implementing it in your integration.

 **Important information:** UID2 is not designed to be used where GDPR applies.
 The module checks the passed-in consent data and will not operate if the `gdprApplies` flag is true.